 Practicing self care during your period is all about bridging the gap between physical and emotional care.

-This isn’t very surprising given the amount of chemical (hormones) and physical (uh, hello, nonstop blood loss over here!) changes that are happening in your body.
+This isn’t very surprising given the amount of chemical (hormones) and physical (continuous blood loss) changes that happen during each cycle.

 Given all this, is it really any wonder that we experience our periods differently?